Luxor73/webos-player/README.md

            , 'channel 2'
            , 'channel 3' ] }}
        ```
     Repeat step 3 for every tv device
-### Troubleshooting
+    #### Warning
+    in some webos versions the name of tv channels source is different from 'Live TV', because depends on the system language.
+    E.g: for italian language is "Canali TV"
-if you have a webos version x, replace "Live TV" with correct name of channels source
+    In this case need modify the name on the package, replacing "Live TV" with correct name of channels source
-Ex: for italian language is "Canali TV"